hlcs/presence/README.md

 	    sudo apt-get install python-virtualenv

-1. Create a python3.4 virtualenv inside project's directory and activate it
+1. Presence requires Python>=3.4.
+Create a python virtualenv inside project's directory specifying an appropriate version of python.

 	    virtualenv -p /usr/bin/python3.4 venv

+1. Activate the virtualenv.

 	    source venv/bin/activate

-2. Install the required modules
+1. Install the required modules

 	    pip install -r requirements.txt

+### Run the unit tests

+To check wether the development environment has been setup properly you should run the unit tests.
+Within the virtualenv run:

+			python manage.py test

+### Run the app

+Within the virtualenv:

-3. Create the db.
+1. Create the db.
 Default is sqlite

 	    python manage.py migrate

-4. Create the directory for static files
+1. Create the directory for static files

         python manage.py collectstatic

-5. Create super user so you can login do Django admin
+1. Create super user so you can login do Django admin

         python manage.py createsuperuser

-6. You are now able to run the app, the development server will listen at http://localhost:8000
+1. You are now able to run the app, the development server will listen at http://localhost:8000

 	    python runserver.py